TahmidAlam-git/MC3_extraction_tools/README.md

 3. You're done! you're .obj files should appear in folders in the same location as the .exe

 version 1.025(latest):
-- bug fix for models with vertex padding of 24
+- bug fix for models with vertex padding of 24 and incorrect faces
 - now prints to console the operations in process

 version 1.02: